MicrosoftDocs/SupportArticles-docs/support/sql/admin/non-yielding-error-lock-pages-disable.md

 ---
 title: Non-yielding error if the lock pages in memory option is disabled
-description: This article provides resolutions for the non-yielding scheduler error that occurs in large memory server if the lock pages in memory option is disabled. ms.date: 10/20/2021 ms.prod-support-area-path: Administration and Management ms.reviewer: ramakoni, pahaefel
+description: Provides resolutions for the non-yielding scheduler error that occurs in large memory server if the lock pages in memory option is disabled. ms.date: 10/20/2021 ms.prod-support-area-path: Administration and Management ms.reviewer: ramakoni, pahaefel